Flow-based Models and Flow Matching

 with initial condition \(\phi_0(\mathbf{x_0}\vert\mathbf{x_1}) = \mathbf{x_0}\).
 Therefore, we can rewrite the conditional flow matching objective as:

-\[\begin{align} \mathcal{L}_{CFM}(\theta) &= \mathbb{E}_{t, q(\mathbf{x_1}), p(\mathbf{x_0})}\left\lVert v_t(\phi_t(\mathbf{x_0}|\mathbf{x_1})) - \mu_t(\phi_t(\mathbf{x_0}|\mathbf{x_1}) | \mathbf{x_1})\right\rVert^2 \notag \\ &= \mathbb{E}_{t, q(\mathbf{x_1}), p(\mathbf{x_0})}\left\lVert v_t(\phi_t(\mathbf{x_0}|\mathbf{x_1})) - \frac{d\phi_t(\mathbf{x_0}|\mathbf{x_1})}{dt}\right\rVert^2. \end{align}\]
+\[\begin{align} \mathcal{L}_{CFM}(\theta) &= \mathbb{E}_{t, q(\mathbf{x_1}), p(\mathbf{x_0})}\left\lVert v_t(\phi_t(\mathbf{x_0}|\mathbf{x_1})) - \mu_t(\phi_t(\mathbf{x_0}|\mathbf{x_1}) | \mathbf{x_1})\right\rVert^2 \notag \\ &= \mathbb{E}_{t, q(\mathbf{x_1}), p(\mathbf{x_0})}\left\lVert v_t(\phi_t(\mathbf{x_0}|\mathbf{x_1})) - \frac{d\phi_t(\mathbf{x_0}|\mathbf{x_1})}{dt}\right\rVert^2. \label{reparam_CFM_loss} \end{align}\]

 To summarize, we have a way of training CNFs by using conditional probability paths and flows.
 The conditional flow matching loss has the same optima and doesn’t require access to the marginal probability path or vector field.
-We can compute the conditional flow matching loss effeciently as long as \(p_t(x\vert\mathbf{x_1})\) is defined and can be sampled from effeciently.
-Furthermore, we are able to easily compute \(u_t(x\vert\mathbf{x_1})\) because it is defined on a per-sample basis.
+We can compute the conditional flow matching loss effeciently as long as \(p_t(\mathbf{x}\vert\mathbf{x_1})\) is defined and can be sampled from effeciently.
+Furthermore, we are able to easily compute \(u_t(\mathbf{x}\vert\mathbf{x_1})\) because it is defined on a per-sample basis.

-Now we have covered the conditional flow matching framework, we have to choose how to define \(p_t(\mathbf{x} \vert \mathbf{x_1})\) and \(\phi_t(\mathbf{x} \vert \mathbf{x_1})\).
+To define these objects, we will follow the approach taken by the original flow matching paper by (cite).
 The definitions for these objects are motivated primarily by simplicity and tractability.
+Due to the simplicity of their approach, we will see that it can be viewed both from the probability path and interpolant perspective.
 Flow matching was introduced as a vector field \(u_t\) inducing a flow \(\phi_t\) that results in a probability density path \(p_t\).
 Although this is the natural way to understand the framework, we are going to define these objects in the opposite order but everything still works out.

 \[p_t(\mathbf{x}\vert\mathbf{x_1}) = \mathcal{N}(u_t(\mathbf{x_1}), \sigma^2_t(\mathbf{x_1})\mathbf{I}),\]

-where \(u_t: \mathbb{R}^d \times [0,1] \to \mathbb{R}^d\) and \(\sigma: \mathbb{R}^d \times [0,1] \to \mathbb{R}_{>0}\) are the time-dependent mean and standard deviation of the Gaussian.
-We choose \(p\) (the simple distribution) to be the canonical Gaussian.
+where \(u_t: \mathbb{R}^d \times [0,1] \to \mathbb{R}^d\) and \(\sigma: \mathbb{R}^d \times [0,1] \to \mathbb{R}_{>0}\) are the time-dependent mean and standard deviation.
 In order to satisfy the boundary conditions, we must have that \(u_0(\mathbf{x_1}) = 0\), \(\sigma_0(\mathbf{x_1}) = 1\), \(u_1(\mathbf{x_1}) = \mathbf{x_1}\) and \(\sigma_1(\mathbf{x_1}) = \sigma_{min}\).

-The simplest conditional flow that will generate \(p_t(\mathbf{x_1} \vert \mathbf{x_1})\) given that \(p\) is a canonical Gaussian is the following:
+The simplest conditional flow that will generate \(p_t(\mathbf{x} \vert \mathbf{x_1})\) given that \(p\) is a canonical Gaussian is the following:

 \[\phi_t(\mathbf{x} \vert\mathbf{x_1}) = \sigma_t(\mathbf{x_1})\mathbf{x} + u_t(\mathbf{x_1}),\]